Hiram Monserrate

-Hiram Monserrate (/es/; born July 12, 1967) is an American politician who was a New York State Senator from 2009 to 2010 and a member of the New York City Council from 2006 to 2009.
+Hiram Monserrate (/es/; born July 12, 1967) is an American politician and ex-convict from the state of New York.
+A Democrat, Monserrate was a member of the New York City Council from 2002 to 2008 and a New York State Senator from 2009 to 2010.
+In 2009, Monserrate was convicted of misdemeanor assault following an alleged domestic altercation in which his then-girlfriend suffered facial lacerations.
+In May 2012, he pleaded guilty to mail fraud and mail fraud conspiracy; he went on to serve 21 months in federal prison.

 Political career (2002–present)

 New York City Council

 Monserrate served on the New York City Council from 2002 to 2008, representing District 21 in Queens.

 In June 2003, Mayor Michael Bloomberg announced an executive order allowing city employees to report illegal immigrants to federal authorities.
 Monserrate, then chairing the Council's Black, Latino and Asian Caucus, argued that this order would worsen relations between immigrant communities and the police.
 He responded by sponsoring a bill entitled "Access Without Fear", which would have forbidden city officials from revealing such information except as required by law.
 He joined director Stephen Frears in publicizing the immigration film Dirty Pretty Things to raise awareness of the issue.

 In late 2008, Monserrate opposed Mayor Bloomberg's planned use of eminent domain in the $4 billion Willets Point Redevelopment project in Queens.
 The long-term project aimed to clear the 62 acre industrial area, clear up pollution, and develop a hotel and convention center.
 However, it was initially opposed by a majority of the existing business owners.
 Monserrate changed his mind and supported the development after being assured that one-third of the housing would be "affordable" and that the city would offer businesses an opportunity to relocate.
 He told reporters the compromise showed that government "can be fair and still do good economic development".